 Letter on Failure to Communicate with Customers

-All of us need to be good at communicating with others in both personal and professional life.
-We cannot make our ties stronger with people if we lack communication skills.
-This becomes even more important in our professional life.
-Employees are often assigned the task to communicate with business partners and clients for a variety of purposes.
+We all need to be good at communicating with others personally and professionally.
+We cannot strengthen our ties with people if we lack communication skills.
+This becomes even more important in our professional lives.
+Employees are often assigned the task of communicating with business partners and clients for a variety of purposes.
 When they fail to do so, they receive a letter on failure to communicate.

 What is a letter on failure to communicate?